 “I haven’t the words to describe how truly proud I am to call Key West my home — and this amazing LGBTQ community has become my family,” she said.

 When attending our monthly Key West Business Guild mixers, I always have wonderful conversations with two of my all-time favorite people, Edie Hambright and Julia Davis.

 When I asked for their reflections on Pride (as an event or a concept), the self-described “same-sex married female senior couple,” who met in 1994, provided a heartfelt and heartwarming response.

 “We experienced great difficulty living in a very homophobic, discriminating environment with stressful, emotional impact during the first five years of our relationship (in a rural part of the eastern U.S.) — always living with fear, anxiety, and little support in a deep-deep gay closet,” they explained.
 “We discovered Key West, as many have, on an escape vacation in September 1996.
 For the first time, we experienced acceptance, freedom and celebration of us as a loving LGBT couple.”

 Edie and Julia relocated to Key West in July 1999 and quickly fell in love with the unique community, “feeling embraced and loved back by both LGBTQ and straight folks.”

-Edie Hambright (left) and Julia Davis felt accepted and embraced when they moved to Key West — and continue to work for inclusiveness for all in a longterm display of pride.
+Edie Hambright (right) and Julia Davis felt accepted and embraced when they moved to Key West — and continue to work for inclusiveness for all in a longterm display of pride.

 Their community involvement included participating in the envisioning and creation of Equality Florida with other locals in a Key West living room, and taking part in the 2003 unfurling of Gilbert Baker’s 1.25-mile sea-to-sea rainbow flag along Duval Street.